In this article, you’ll see how to integrate Ontraport with AccessAlly and find other useful links from Ontraport.

-After logging into your new Ontraport account, go to: SITES > WORDPRESS > NEW WORDPRESS SITE > EXISTING WORDPRESS SITE
+After logging into your new Ontraport account, go to: Administration > Memberhip > Membership Sites > + New Membership Site

 This will enable you to fill in the URL and name of your WordPress membership site.
 (Don’t add membership levels, since the access to your site will be dictated by the tagging system alone).
-Then hit SAVE.
+Click Save.

 The API ID and Key should show up on this page after you’ve purchased the plugin.
 Save them to use when you’re ready to connect your Ontraport account with AccessAlly.